Your guide to quality online stuff. Since 1995.

 About Dr. John Grohol

-John M. Grohol, Psy.D. is a pioneer in online mental health and psychology.
-Recognizing the educational and social potential of the Internet in 1995, Dr. Grohol transformed the way people could access mental health and psychology resources online.
-Pre-dating resources from the National Institute for Mental Health, professional associations, and mental health advocacy organizations, Dr. Grohol was the first to systematically publish online the diagnostic criteria (and offered interactive quizzes) for common mental disorders, such as depression, bipolar disorder, anxiety, and schizophrenia.
-His leadership has helped to break down the barriers of stigma often associated with mental health concerns, bringing trusted resources and support communities to the Internet.
+John M. Grohol, Psy.D. is a pioneer in online mental health and psychology and is now a senior technology executive.
+Recognizing the educational and social potential of the Internet in 1995, Dr. Grohol transformed the way people accessed mental health and psychology resources online.
+Pre-dating resources from the National Institute for Mental Health, professional associations, and mental health advocacy organizations, Dr. Grohol worked to systematically publish the diagnostic criteria — and the first to offer interactive, automated diagnostic assessments — for common mental disorders, such as depression, bipolar disorder, anxiety, and schizophrenia.
+His leadership on the internet frontier has helped to break down the barriers of stigma often associated with mental health concerns, bringing trusted resources and support communities to the Internet.

 He has worked tirelessly as a patient advocate to improve the quality of information available for mental health patients, highlighting quality mental health resources, and building safe, private support communities and social networks in numerous health topics.